laurenc206/astrotwin/README.md

 <h3>To Run:</h3>
  First, start the proxy_server by navigating to astrotwin-client/server and running `npm run start` (or `pm2 start ecosystem.config.js` if using pm2) <br><br>
 After the proxy_server has started, in astrotwin-client/client directory, run `npm run start` <br><br>
 Note you will also want to make sure backend astrotwin_server has the url of astrotwin-client/client so that CORS will allow requests to go through.
-To do this, set the @CrossOrigin(origins = "astrotwin-client/client-url") at the top of CelebController and UserController located in the [Controller directory](https://github.com/laurenc206/astrotwin_server/tree/main/src/main/java/dev/lauren/astrotwin/Controller)
+To do this, set the @CrossOrigin(origins = "astrotwin-client/client-url") at the top of CelebController and UserController located in the [Controller directory](https://github.com/laurenc206/astrotwin_server/tree/main/src/main/java/dev/lauren/astrotwin/Controller) of the astrotwin backend.